rzhang606/fargate_terraform_101/README.md

 - alb listener (dependency of ecs service)

 Security
--create a security group for each the load balancer and the ecs tasks -ecs tasks group should only allow inbound access from the ALB
+- create a security group for each the load balancer and the ecs tasks
+- ecs tasks group should only allow inbound access from the ALB